-We are focused on developing human resources that can support workplace safety and a healthy occupational environment through job-specific stratified education and training to improve the skills of safety managers, supervisors, and operations chiefs, and by holding occupational safety and health meetings.
-The following training programs on workplace safety were held during 2021.
+We are focused on developing human resources who can support workplace safety and a healthy environment through education and training to improve the skills of safety managers, supervisors, operations chiefs and others in similar roles, and by holding events such as occupational safety and health meetings.
+The main education and training programs on workplace safety held in 2022 are as follows.
+These were also carried out at group companies in Japan, and we are actively implementing training and education on health and safety at overseas group companies as well.